Advanced Clinical Practice

 A few good reasons to study with us

-• Flexible learning throughout the year to matching busy working lives.
+• Flexible learning throughout the year to match busy working lives

-• Complements the timetable of all veterinary postgraduate programmes, which allows students to chose elective courses within this MVetSci.
+• Complements the timetable of all veterinary postgraduate programmes, which allows students to choose elective courses within this MVetSci

-• Build a personal portfolio of clinical and non-clinical skills and knowledge.
+• Build a personal portfolio of skills and knowledge

-• Demonstrate commitment to a chosen clinical specialty.
+• Demonstrate commitment to a chosen clinical specialty or species

 • Gain a distinguished postgraduate qualification.